mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

 <figure>
 <img src="media/ex-10-10.png" alt="exercise-10b.html rendered in the browser">
 <figcaption>
-Your inner box should end have larger top and bottom margins as illustrated.
+Your inner box should have larger top and bottom margins as illustrated.
 </figcaption>
 </figure>